We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- Theft, delay and damage.Next on the list is protection for your luggage and personal belongings.
-If they are lost, stolen or damaged on your trip, your insurance policy will provide cover for the cost of their repair or replacement.
+Belongings.
+You're travelling such a long way so the last thing you want is to be stuck in Australia without your luggage.
+If your luggage and belongings are lost, stolen or damaged on your trip, your insurance policy will provide cover for the cost of their repair or replacement.
 Similarly, if an airline misplaces your luggage or it is delayed, cover is available to help you buy essential clothing and toiletries.

 In short, travel insurance is specially designed to offer protection against a wide range of risks you may be exposed to while travelling.
 Not only can this help you save money in the long run, it can also save you a whole lot of stress if something goes wrong.

 The eligibility requirements in order to be able to take out cover can vary from one insurance provider to the next, but one common requirement is that you need to be spending the majority of your trip in Australia.
 Many insurers will require you to have valid Medicare cover or private health insurance as well.
 It is worth noting that not all pre-existing medical conditions will be covered by insurers.
 Some may be automatically excluded and for others you may be required to submit further information detailing the nature of your condition.